spring-tips/spring-tips-minis-api/README.md

 # Spring Tips: "Bites" Engine

 This program discovers, renders, and schedules tweets that provide mini Spring Tips, introducing new things in Twitter-sized "bites."
+I keep the content for my Spring Tips "Bites" [in a Github repository](https://github.com/spring-tips/spring-tips-twitter-tips.git), which this program monitors.
+I've configured a webhook from that repository so that this service reindexes each time there's an update there.

 ## Previews
 If you want to validate your `tip.xml` manifest, you can use the `/tips/preview` endpoint.
 It is locked down, however, to anyone but the users in your `stb_users` table.